torik42/YaLafi/README.md

 - Macro definitions with \\(re)newcommand in the LaTeX input are processed.
 - Macro arguments need not be delimited by {} braces or \[\] brackets.
 - Macros are expanded in the order they appear in the text.
-- Position tracking for displayed equations is improved, see example below.
+- Character position tracking for displayed equations is improved, see the example below.
 - Parameters like predefined LaTeX macros and environments are set in file [yalafi/parameters.py](yalafi/parameters.py).
   You can modify them at run-time with script option '--pyth module'.